nsquared-team/draw-attention/readme.txt

 Image info is accessible to everyone who visits your site, regardless of device or capabilities.

 ### Progressively Enhanced ###
-Your content is accessible even to users who have JavaScript disabled - SEO friendly too!
+Your annotations & content are accessible even to users who have JavaScript disabled - SEO friendly too!
 Draw Attention uses canvas elements in modern browsers, and falls back to image maps in older browsers.

 ### Customizable Colors ###
 Choose your own custom color scheme to match your site